Welcome to the Teach Well Alliance!

 Please type the words: 'Please send me information about the Wellbeing Lead Diploma' in the large box

 Did you know that your school can apply to Awards for All Lottery funding to purchase or part-fund the Teach Well Toolkit?

 Click on the cover of the 'National Lottery Awards for All' Guidance to download the booklet.

 Wellbeing and mental health strategies, resources and ideas

 Training and Professional Development

-In addition to its The Teach Well Toolkit programme, the Teach Well Alliance will be launching a range of courses in 2018-19, focusing on staff and pupil mental health and wellbeing.
+In addition to its The Teach Well Toolkit programme, the Teach Well Alliance runs a range of in-house and national courses, focusing on staff and pupil mental health and wellbeing.

-Dates and venues of external courses will be posted here in September 2018.
+Dates and venues of external courses will be posted on Twitter at @teachwellall, Linkedin and Eventbrite .

 Customised Inset for Staff

 Tell us what your school needs and we will deliver it